 Collaborate with artists, athletes, and creatives to improve student’s self-efficacy, resiliency, academic achievement, and engagement in school.

-This past summer 108 incoming 2nd, 3rd, 4th and 5th graders from Harrison and Van Buren Elementary Schools attended our academic camp called KOC University.
-The students made tremendous growth over our six week program: 15% growth in reading skills, 62% growth in writing skills, 129% growth in math computation skills.
+This past summer 178 incoming 2nd, 3rd, 4th, 5th, and 6th graders from Grant, Harrison, and Van Buren Elementary Schools attended our academic camp called Kids on Course University.
+The students made tremendous growth over our six week program: 13% growth in reading skills, 64% growth in writing skills, 111% growth in math skills.

-484 total students are involved in enrichment or another before or after-school activity sponsored by
+In 2014-2015, 484 total students were involved in enrichment or another before or after-school activity sponsored by

 Kids on Course.
 Many of these students would not have the opportunity to participate otherwise.

-This school year, AmeriCorps members are currently tutoring 39 students.
-Additionally, over 160 students are receiving high-quality tutoring after school through Kids on Course.
-Kids on Course provides snack and transportation to tutoring students, free of charge.
+Last school year (2014-2015), AmeriCorps members tutored 39 students.
+Additionally, over 180 students received high-quality tutoring after school through Kids on Course.
+Kids on Course provided snacks and transportation to tutoring students, free of charge.

-Over 250 people attended our November family clubs at Harrison, Van Buren, and Grant Elementary Schools.
-Every month, families come for a free meal, team-building activities and games, a small learning component, and lots of fun.
+Over 250 people attended our November 2014 family clubs at Harrison, Van Buren, and Grant Elementary Schools.
+Every month, families come for a free meal, team-building activities, a small learning component, and lots of fun.

-Additional mental health funding from the Zach Johnson Foundation is providing individual and group therapy for about 15-30 students at our schools.
-Through a partnership with Tanager, students are receiving therapy from a licensed mental health therapist, at school every week, a service they wouldn’t have access to otherwise.
+Additional mental health funding from the Zach Johnson Foundation provided individual and group therapy for 37 students at our schools in 2014-2015.
+We are continuing this partnership with Tanager for the 2015-2016 school year so students will continue receiving therapy from a licensed mental health therapist at school every week, a service they wouldn’t have access to otherwise.